dcousens/dhttp/README.md

 })
 ```

-Use overrides to force a `content-type`.
+Use optional overrides to force a `content-type`.

 ``` javascript
 var dhttp = require('dhttp')